 Old age is the greatest risk factor in dementia-related illnesses such as Alzheimer's, but also for pain problems.
-Life expectancy is anticipated to rise globally as a result of improving living standards and improved health care.
+Life expectancy is increasing globally as a result of higher living standards and improved health care.

 New treatment for Alzheimer's disease targeting amyloid plaques receives FDA approval